codess-aus/ai-fundamentals/principles.md

 You split data as part of the data transformation process, where certain part of the data is allocated to train ML model and another part to test it.

+You can divide a dataset using regular expression.
+One set will contain rows with values that match the regular expression and another set will contain all the remaining rows.

+You can split a dataset for training/testing by rows.
+It can be done randomly or using some criteria such as regular expressions.

+Sampling is a technique used in machine learning to reduce the size of the dataset, but still maintaining the same ratio of values.

+Splitting is a method that is useful for dividing the dataset into training and testing subsets to feed the model during it's training process and then test it's fit.

+Normalization is a technique used in the data preparation.
+You transform the values of numeric columns to use a common scale, for example between 0 and 1 without impacting the differences in the value anges or losing information itself.

+Feature Hashing is used to tranform text data into a set of features represented as integers.
+Numerical data can be used then to train text analysis models.

+Data Ingestion is the process in which unstructured data is extracted from one or multiple sources and then prepared for training ML models.
+Raw data may come in different formats so extracting and converting it into supported format is a critical prep task in the ML models training process.

+Value clipping is the process of removing outliers.

 ### 9. describe common features of feature selection and engineering

+Example: House Location and Number of bedrooms are features.
+Label is price.

+Classification and Regression both involve using features and labeled data (supervised learning).
+The data acts as a teacher and trains the model.

+Feature selection is the process of selecting a subset of relevant features(variables or predictors) to use in building an ML model.

 ### 10. describe common features of model training and evaluation

+To measure the accuracy of the predictions and assess model fit you should evaluate the model.
+Once the model is trained and scored, you can evaluate the scores to measure the acuracy (performance) of a trained model.

+Evaluation is the process of measuring accuracy (performance) of a trained model.

+The metrics used in the evaluation process vary depending on the ML type.
+For example, you can use Precision and Recall with Classification models, RMSE with Regression and ADTCC with Clustering models.

+32

 ### 11. describe common features of model deployment and management